smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

      Make sure you have LINK to fund your Upkeep with.
 Learn how to [acquire testnet LINK](/docs/acquire-link/).

-    > 🚧 FUNDING NOTE
+    > ❗️ Funding Upkeep
     > You should fund your contract with more LINK that you anticipate you will need.
 The network will not check or perform your Upkeep if your balance could be too low based on current exchange rates.
     >
     > Your balance will be charged LINK based on a 20% premium over the gas cost to `performUpkeep`.
-There's currently a ~80k gas overhead from the registry.
+Gas costs include the gas required for your Keeper-compatible contract to complete execution and an 80k overhead from the `KeeperRegistry` itself.
 The premium and overhead are not fixed and will change over time.

     The gas limit of the example counter contract should be set to 200,000.

-# Fund Upkeep

-1. **Press `Register upkeep`** and confirm the transaction in MetaMask This will send a request to the Chainlink Keeper Network which will need to be manually approved.
+2. **Press `Register upkeep`** and confirm the transaction in MetaMask This will send a request to the Chainlink Keeper Network which will need to be manually approved.
 This is a temporary step during the Beta, and requests are automatically approved on testnets, so you should be up and running in a matter of minutes.

     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)

+# Fund Upkeep

 1. **Add funds to your Upkeep**
   Your contract was provided initial funding as part of the registration step, but once this runs out, you'll need to add more LINK to your Upkeep.